 Jason Spooner Band to Play at Fight Back Festival!
 Fight Back Festival, featuring the Not Dead Yet bike ride, is an annual family fundraiser supporting the Cancer Community Center, a nonprofit organization devoted to supporting adults affected by cancer with free services.
-Fight Back Festival 2015 will take place Saturday, September 26, 2015 at Pineland Farms in New Gloucester, Maine.
-You can […]Learn More
+Fight Back Festival 2015 will take place Saturday, September 26, 2015 at Pineland Farms […]Learn More

 You can help people touched by cancer.

 Become a volunteer with the Cancer Community Center.